 Wire Vs. Cable

-Typically both wires and cables are the same.
-The only difference being, the former is an electrical conductor, while a cable is a group of conductors enclosed in a guarded covering.
+Typically both wires and cables are the same, The only difference being, the wire is an electrical conductor, while a cable is a group of conductors enclosed in a guarded covering.
 There are regulations regarding which wires and cables suit specific electrical applications and their precise installation methods.

 How are wires sized, and what is an electrical wire gauge?

 While different wires serve specific purposes, knowing the right wire size, also known as the gauge, will aid your electrical.
 The measurements determine the amount of current that can safely pass through the wire without generating damages.
 In addition to this, each wire gauge size has a safe Ampacity, which is a measure of electrical current.

 Wire gauge refers to the physical size and current carrying capacity of the wire.
 A fixed numerical designation is given to it that is inversely proportional to the diameter of the conductors.
 In simple terms, if the wire gauge number is small, it will have a larger diameter.
 It is vital to know the sizes in the cable to ensure it carries an appropriate amount of current securely.
 The gauge rank also determines the resistance of the wire and its weight per unit length.